romainberger/has-touchbar/README.md

 A small no-dependency module to tell you if the current machine has a physical touchbar or not.

 **Note**: This module checks for *real physical* touchbar.
-Even if you run a touchbar simulator, it will still return false.
+Even if you run a touchbar simulator, if your mac does not have a touchbar, it will still return false.

 ## Installation